fieldtrip/website/example/source/concentricspheres.md

 %% read electrodes and align them with the MRI

-% determine where FieldTrip and the electrode templates are installed [ftver, ftpath] = ft_version;
+% determine where FieldTrip is installed
+[ftver, ftpath] = ft_version;

 % read some template electrodes